chelseaphoebe/SmartParkChelsea/README.md

 If I had another week, I would refine and extend the booking system that I’ve already implemented.
 While users can currently book a slot, I would expand this into a complete Booking & Check-in/Check-out flow, including dedicated endpoints and a bookings table to properly track which user owns each reservation.
 I would also enhance the UI/UX—especially on the lot details and booking screens—to make the experience smoother, clearer, and more intuitive, with better visual feedback and interaction design.

+I would also deploy the application.
+I’ve already attempted deployment, but encountered issues during the process.
+With more time, I would troubleshoot these errors and ensure the system is successfully deployed and accessible.

 # How to Run the Application

 1. Clone the Repository